ricardobna/docs/Tutorials/gettingstarted/Step01.rst

         desktop.requestShow();
     }

-#.To run the code go to the **Main.java** file and right click it, hover over Run As and select MicroEJ Application
+#.
+To run the code go to the **Main.java** file and right click it, hover over Run As and select MicroEJ Application

    |image2|